 Even though everyone recognizes the need for submission and authority in the other areas of life that I mentioned, some people struggle to recognize the need for submission and headship in the marriage relationship.

-- Eph 5:23 The husband is head of the wife, as also Christ is head of the church.
+- Ephesians 5:23 The husband is head of the wife, as also Christ is head of the church.

-- 1 Cor 11:3 The head of every man is Christ, the head of woman is man, and the head of Christ is
+- 1 Corinthians 11:3 The head of every man is Christ, the head of woman is man, and the head of Christ is God.

 While we’re going to be talking about a wife’s submission to her husband, it’s worth noticing that w/ the exception of God the Father, nobody is w/o a head: